BoyanLiuu/Frontend-Mentor-Solution/clipboard-landing-page/README.md

 [Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.

-**To do this challenge, you need a good understanding of HTML and CSS and a basic understanding of JavaScript.**
+**To do this challenge, you need a basic understanding of HTML and CSS**

 ## The challenge

 Your challenge is to build out this landing page and get it looking as close to the design as possible.

-This challenge focuses mostly on HTML & CSS.
-There's a tiny bit of JS included for the mobile navigation toggle.
-But you could also choose to do this without JS!

 You can use any tools you like to help you complete the challenge.
 So if you've got something you'd like to practice, feel free to give it a go.